SUSE/helm-charts/rmt-helm/README.md

 ## Overview

-To deploy SUSE RMT on top of Kubernetes, each component of the stack is deployed in a dedicated container via a Helm chart available on the [helm-charts GitHub repository](https://github.com/SUSE/helm-charts/tree/main/rmt-helm).
+To deploy SUSE RMT on top of Kubernetes, each component of the stack is deployed in a dedicated container using a Helm chart.
 ### Repository Mirroring Tool (SUSE RMT) server

 A containerized version of the SUSE RMT application that can pass its configuration via Helm values.
 Because persistent storage resides on a persistent volume, you need to adjust the volume size according to the number of repositories you need to mirror.